DragonSenses/Algorithms/LeetCode/30-substring-with-concatenation-of-all-words/problem.md

 import java.util.List;

 class Solution {
-  // map to store count of each word in words array private HashMap<String, Integer> wordCount = new HashMap<>();
+  // HashMap to store the count of each word in the words array private HashMap<String, Integer> wordCount = new HashMap<>();
   private int wordLength;
   private int substringSize;
   private int k;

+  /**
+   * Checks if a valid concatenated substring starts at index i in the given string s.
+   */
   private boolean check(int i, String s) {
-    // copy word count for index i
-    HashMap<String, Integer> remaining = new HashMap<>(wordCount);
+    // Copy the original word count for this particular index HashMap<String, Integer> remaining = new HashMap<>(wordCount);
     int wordsUsed = 0;

     // Each iteration will check for a match in words for (int j = i; j < i + substringSize; j += wordLength) {
-      String sub = s.substring(j, j + wordLength);
+      // Extract the substring of wordLength starting from index j String sub = s.substring(j, j + wordLength);
-      if (remaining.getOrDefault(sub, 0) != 0) {
+      // Check if the substring exists in the remaining words and its count is greater than 0 if (remaining.getOrDefault(sub, 0) != 0) {
         remaining.put(sub, remaining.get(sub) - 1);
         wordsUsed++;